A Question of Emphasis

 greatest cultural accomplishments, the heartbeat of

-humanity?
-We seem determined to do exactly that.
+educational policy, seem determined to do exactly

 What of history?
 It's only the study of how we came to be